 Who said you can’t make your Yell.com listing a bit of a destination for those interested in working with you?
 When you’re logged in to your account, click on “Promote your reviews”, and you’ll be presented with two options.
 The second option shown is a link to a set of logos that you can use on your website or on printed materials to direct people to your Yell.com listing (as long as you follow the usage guidelines provided).

-But back to the free stuff!
 In terms of getting maximum exposure for individual reviews, why not include particularly positive reviews in your other marketing collateral?
-Include testimonials in flyers and website copy, create graphics in Canva with glowing reviews and share them on social media, or install a testimonials page on your website.
+Include testimonials in flyers and website copy, create graphics in Canva to showcase glowing reviews and share them on social media, or install a testimonials page on your website.
 Don’t think you have to restrict good reviews to your listing pages – share them around!

 Personally, I advise getting each reviewer’s permission before you publish their words elsewhere, but once they’ve given the thumbs up – you’re good to go!
 Check out our previous article 10 Places to Use Customer Reviews in Your Marketing for some great places to feature your reviews.